 With the publication of our attorney Rich Slavin‘s new article, “How Different Is Construction From Online Dating?
 Not Too Much,” in The Legal Intelligencer, we asked Rich a few questions about the inspiration behind the piece and what else he’s been up to lately.
-(Keep your eye on this site for the full article soon!)

 How did you get the idea to compare construction and online dating?